 Getting error code 229 on your Lennox® furnace?

-It’s better to let a pro like one from Finch Air Conditioning & Heating in La Porte finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+It’s best to let a pro like one from Finch Air Conditioning & Heating in La Porte finish repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.